More About Resounding Voices

 Welcome to the Blog portion of our website!

-The Women’s Sacred Music Project was proud to publish “Resounding Voices” a little over a year ago.
-We presented it last year in several gatherings of musicians and worship leaders.
-In coming months, we intend to publish blogs that will introduce a song, a part of the collection, or some of the broader issues surrounding women’s contributions to worship.
+The Women’s Sacred Music Project was proud to publish “Resounding Voices” in 2023.
+We presented it in 2024 in several gatherings of musicians and worship leaders.
+In the coming months, we intend to publish blogs that will introduce a song, a part of the collection, or some of the broader issues surrounding women’s contributions to worship.

 In many traditions the worship services in November include attention to autumn in the Northern Hemisphere, perhaps a celebration of those who have died, and often some thanksgiving for the blessings of the year.